Information Technology Law Reports - Volume 19 - Issue 3

 Judicial review – breach of confidence – legal professional privilege – tax avoidance arrangements – alternative remedies – whether breach of confidence induced – section 316B Finance Act 2004 – Data Protection Act 1998 – claim dismissed.

-Unabhängiges Landeszentrum für Datenschutz Schleswig-Holstein Wirtschaftsakademie Schleswig Holstein GmbH
+Unabhängiges Landeszentrum für Datenschutz Schleswig-Holstein v Wirtschaftsakademie Schleswig Holstein GmbH

 CJEU Grand Chamber